There may be spoilers lurking

 My teacher said that I have to write to you and that if you don’t answer my questions, I’ll get a lower grade and/or fail.

-Tell your teacher I said he or she is a doucherocket.
+Tell your teacher that’s not cool.
 If he or she doesn’t believe you, point him or her to this page.
 Seriously — making a grade contingent on whether or not I happen to have the chance to get back to you by a certain point in time?
-That’s total doucherocket behavior.
+That’s super uncool.
 Shame on you, teacher — you’re better than that.

 Will you blurb my book?